andrewle19/BandRadar/README.md

 ###### Scope
 The website's scope is to provide direct feedback for recent Band Performances.
 The user can write up reviews from a past band performance.
 The users can see other users reviews of other band performances.

+The purpose for this project is to create a simple and easy webpage for bands to use for their fans/critics to voice their opinions of their performance.

+This project was designed to give us experience in creating a webpage with a team

+The overall goal for BandRadar is to create a website for bands This website will allow pictures of each band.
+A description section for describing the band, the memember, the name, where they are located, and what ever else the band wants people to know about them.

+There will be a way to navigate the pages of the website by clicking on the band's thumbnail.
+There will be a way to go back to the home page from wherever we are in the website.
+There will need to be a backend for storing information on the band The website needs to incorporate a comments section for the users to write into.
+The comments need to be stored in the backend and loaded to the apprpriate pages.

+The website needs to easily add new bands to the list. the website cannot look like something from the 90s!
+Need to make it look good.

 ###### Comment
 Project Website Made by:
 Andrew David Le,